 This post contains affiliate links.
 Please see our Disclaimer Policy.

 Fruit and whipped cream make these cute little Santa pancakes easy to whip up.
 And who doesn’t want to eat a banana beard for breakfast?
+This is a great Christmas breakfast idea for little ones to help create.
+You make the pancake and let the youngsters decorate Santa.

 Kind of like Santa pancakes except for you get another excuse to eat Nutella and powdered sugar for breakfast.
+Another great Christmas breakfast idea for little ones.

 Christmas Wreath Bagels